cybermelons/gg-struggle/README.md

 If everything goes wrong, **edit the hosts file to remove any line that says `ggst-game.guiltygear.com`**.
 You must restart the game afterwards.
+It wouldn't hurt to also run `ipconfig /flushdns` afterwards.

 You should also remove the `gg-struggle` certificate by